OpenNMS-Archives/osgi-plugin-manager/org.opennms.plugin.pluginmanager/karaf-pluginmanager/README.md

 ~~~~

 4. browse to http://localhost:port/admin/plugin-manager

-note that port is set in <karaf home>/etc/org.ops4j.pax.web.cfg
+note that port is set in
+'<karaf home>/etc/org.ops4j.pax.web.cfg'

 (by default 8181)